ict-solutions-dev/codeigniter-breadcrumbs/README.md

 #### `replace_breadcrumb_params()`

-This function replaces all numeric text in breadcrumb links with new parameters through the `Breadcrumb` service.
+This function replaces all numeric text in breadcrumb links, along with a set of configured special words including `create`, `edit`, and `delete`, with new parameters through the `Breadcrumb` service.This is particularly useful in improving the user experience as it provides more meaningful and intuitive breadcrumb navigation.

+Users typically interface with breadcrumbs that reflect the structure of the website or application.
+By replacing generic numeric values or specific technical terms (`create`, `edit`, `delete`) with more context-specific text, you can make the navigation more intuitive and user-friendly.
+It allows users to understand their current position and navigate back to previous pages easily.

 To use this function, simply call `replace_breadcrumb_params()` from your controller, passing in an array of new parameters.
 For example: